 He tried to step down the path, to continue on, but it was overwhelming.
 Things shifted endlessly around him, and he could feel glimpses of emotions before they were gone.
 Things came faster and faster, people moving quicker and quicker in things he could only describe as wagons made of metal as the city grew, changed and died, when suddenly it all froze in a single moment.
 There was a deafening roar, and a mushroom of fire engulfed everyone and everything.
 The people in his vision vanished instantly, and everything was white hot and burning.

 He hit the ground then, not the ground of the road or the path, or the strange world he had just seen, but the ground in Sizan’s hut.
-He blinked confused.
+He blinked, confused.
 “It’s all gone.”

 She had leaned forward, still looking at him, concern on her face.
 “What did you see?”